onecrayon/compressorize/README.markdown

     import compressorize

-    # Optional; only call if no compressorize.yaml file
-    # in current working directory
-    compressorize.setConfig('/PATH/TO/compressorize.yaml')
-    # You can alternatively bypass YAML and just pass in a Python object
+    # You can bypass YAML by passing a Python object to set_config
     config = {
         files: ['mootools-core.js', 'mootools-more.js'],
         root: '../js/',